 “You’ll hear all of them today say, the community colleges are essential to their ability to hire and train productive employees and to grow their businesses,” Steve Bahmer, executive director for the Wyoming Association of Community College Trustees, told KWGN.

 The meeting between business owners and community college officials could pave the way for new programs at local community colleges, based on the changing needs of businesses in the state.
-This type of coordination between the business world and higher education has long been. . .read more
+This type of coordination between the business world and higher education has long. . .read more

 Learn about the new accountability standards specifically geared toward community colleges and the organization that created them, the American Association of Community Colleges.